New US dietary guidelines include babies and toddlers for first time - KESQ

 Adults can choose not to drink or drink in moderation by limiting consumption of two drinks or less in a day for men and one drink or less in a day for women, according to the new guidelines.
 Pregnant women should not drink, the guidelines say.

-“The decision made by the federal government to maintain current dietary guidelines around alcohol intake reflects the current science and should be applauded,” according to a statement released by the American Beverage Association.
+“The decision made by the federal government to maintain current dietary guidelines around alcohol intake reflects the current science and should be applauded,” according to a statement released by the American Beverage Institute.

 “The USDA and HHS rightly rejected suggestions from the advisory committee to limit alcohol intake for men, which was not supported by the evidence,” according to the industry trade group’s statement.
 “New developments regarding human health should never be dismissed, but the debate should be driven by sound science, not an agenda.”